mikus31/stp-building-footprints-2019/README.md

 More on that map here ---> https://blog.mapbox.com/building-with-building-footprints-22ac88b863bf

-Sidebar and overall styling heavily inspired by this map ---> https://projects.sfchronicle.com/trackers/california-fire-map/air-quality/
+Sidebar and overall styling heavily influenced by this map ---> https://projects.sfchronicle.com/trackers/california-fire-map/air-quality/